 The air of mystery surrounding hypnosis is easy to understand.
 After all, hypnosis deals with the internal, unseen world of the subconscious mind - a world that most of us are taught very little about.

 How many of the following hypnosis facts surprise you?
 Is this what you thought hypnotherapy was all about?
-I'd love to hear what you think in the comment section at the bottom of the page.
+Let's explore shall we...

 This is probably one of the biggest myths surrounding hypnosis perpetuated largely by movies and the mass media.
 Typically a person is invited on stage and is then hypnotized for the world to see.
 Usually these shows consist of strange commands made by the hypnotist, which the hypnotized person helplessly obeys.